brandon-m-wang/cs198-75/src/ios-hw/hw2.md

                 randomNumber = Int(arc4random_uniform(101))
         				numLabel.text = String(randomNumber)
         }
+      lang: swift
   - type: ps
     paragraph: >-
-      Imported from Foundation, arc4random gives us a decimal number *under* 101, and wrapping it in Int converts it to an integer by rounding down to the nearest whole number, similar to the rounding we did to the slider number.
+      Imported from Foundation, arc4random gives us a decimal number under 101, and wrapping it in Int converts it to an integer by rounding down to the nearest whole number, similar to the rounding we did to the slider number.
       We then set the random number in our viewDidLoad function.

-      *Notice how we used string interpolation to evaluate randomNumber within the text!*
+      Notice how we used string interpolation to evaluate randomNumber within the text!

       Why is var randomNumber = 0 outside the function block rather than inside it?

       This has to do with a concept called scoping.
 By declaring the variable outside viewDidLoad(), other functions are able to access and modify randomNumber as well.
 If randomNumber were declared inside of viewDidLoad(), the variable would not be accessible inside other functions.

       Your application should now look like this: